 1. Open Settings > System > Apps & features.

-2. Choose the app and select Uninstall.
+2. Choose the app and select Delete.

 3. Follow the on-screen instructions to complete the uninstallation.